 This guide was produced and developed through the joint efforts of the Health Level Seven (HL7) Vocabulary Work Group and the International Health Terminology Standard Development Organisation (IHTSDO).

-This material contains content from SNOMED CT® (http://www.ihtsdo.org/snomed-ct/).
-SNOMED CT is a registered trademark of the International Health Terminology Standard Development Organisation (IHTSDO).
+This material contains content from SNOMED Clinical Terms® (SNOMED CT®) which is used by permission of the International Health Terminology Standards Development Organisation (IHTSDO).
+All rights reserved.
+“SNOMED” and “SNOMED CT” are registered trademarks of the IHTSDO.
+Use of SNOMED CT content is subject to the terms and conditions set forth in the SNOMED CT Affiliate License Agreement.
+For more information on the license, including how to register as an Affiliate Licensee, please refer to www.ihtsdo.org/licensing..